What wine should you serve with your steak? Is there a specific type of wine that goes well with steak?

 A Note About Steaks

 Steak is often served with a side of potatoes, rice, or pasta.
-I recommend choosing a red wine with a high tannin level to pair with your steak.
+I recommend choosing a red wine with a high tannin level to pair with any kind of steak dish.

 Also, I recommend serving steaks with sauces that are rich in fat, like béarnaise, hollandaise, or chimichurri.
-These sauces will add layers of flavor to your dish.
+These sauces will add layers of flavor to your dish and make it even more delicious.

 A rich, full-bodied red wine will complement a rich, flavorful steak perfectly.
-On the other hand, light-bodied, fruity reds will match nicely with lighter dishes like seafood.
+Similarly, a fruity red wine will complement the flavor of steaks like a ribeye perfectly.

 White wine is made when the grape skins are removed.
 It has a slightly sweeter flavor than red wine.